monome/docs/grid/studies/python/index.md

 await loop.create_future()
 ```

-After the loop is started, the library connects the first discovered device to our `GridStudies` object which is the primary definition of this application.
+After the loop is started in the script's final two lines, the library connects the first discovered device to our `GridStudies` object which is the primary definition of this application.

-For a detailed description of how the serialosc mechanism and protocol work, see [the serialosc protocol docs](/docs/serialosc/osc/).
+For additional information on the 'name-main' idiom employed in the final two lines of all the study scripts, [see this article](https://realpython.com/if-name-main-python/)

 Let's take a look at our application class: